SyllabiShare/syllabi-share/README.md

 ### Link: http://syllabi-share.herokuapp.com/

-SyllabiShare is a web application created at the University of Virginia after seeing the unmet need of a lot of our students wanting to see a class's syllabus and policies before registering for it
+SyllabiShare is a web application created at the University of Virginia after seeing the unmet need of a lot of our students wanting to see a class's syllabus and policies before registering for it.

 SyllabiShare allows students to share the syllabi of classes with all the other students using the app at their school.
-This app streamliness the process of choosing which classes to take and be informed.
+This app streamlines the process of choosing which classes to take and be informed along the way.

 ## Usage